FREE PALESTINE!

 Jessica (Weber) Patterson

-Now based in Ireland, I work as a socially engaged multidisciplinary artist and community organiser.
-My earlier path as a photojournalist immersed me in current affairs, but it also revealed a crucial truth: real change begins when we listen to communities themselves, rather than to narratives shaped by mainstream media.
-Carrying this understanding forward, my practice is rooted in collaboration and participatory methods—using photography, PhotoVoice, collage, and printmaking to create spaces for dialogue and exchange.
+Carrying this understanding forward, my practice is rooted in collaboration and participatory methods—using photography, PhotoVoice, collage, installation and printmaking to create spaces for dialogue and exchange.
 I work to nurture environments where people can share their own narratives, challenge stereotypes, and imagine new possibilities together.
-Whether addressing local concerns, environmental struggles, or global justice, my focus is on fostering inclusive platforms that celebrate community voices and spark creativity, connection, and collective action.
+Whether addressing local concerns, environmental struggles, or global justice, my focus is on fostering inclusive platforms that celebrate community voices, spark creativity, connection, learning and collective action.